jameskimmel/ZFS/The problem with RAIDZ.md

 # The problem with RAIDZ or why you probably won't get the storage efficiency you think you will get.
 As a ZFS rookie, I struggled a fair bit to find out what settings I should use for my Proxmox hypervisor.
-Hopefully this could help other ZFS rookies.
+Hopefully, this could help other ZFS rookies.
 This text focuses on Proxmox, but it generally applies to all ZFS systems.

 ## TLDR
 RAIDZ is only great for sequential reads and writes of big files.
 An example of that would be a fileserver that mostly hosts big files.
-For VMs or iSCSI, RAIDZ will not get you the storage efficiency you think you will get and also perform bad.
+For VMs or iSCSI, RAIDZ will not get you the storage efficiency you think you will get and also will perform badly.

 ## Introduction and glossary
 Before we start, we have to learn about some ZFS glossary.
 These are important to understand the examples later on.